PSC's HPC AI and Big Data Group

 PSC brings powerful hardware and software to bear on your research

-Over 700 compute nodes with 128GB to 12TB of hardware-supported shared memory support research where partitioning data is impractical: genomics, ML, and graph analytics among others.
+Over 500 compute nodes with 256GB to 24TB of hardware-supported shared memory support research where partitioning data is impractical: genomics, ML, and graph analytics among others.

-The most advanced GPU nodes available, to accelerate applications as diverse as machine learning, image processing and materials science
+The most advanced GPU and specialized accelerator nodes available, to speed up applications as diverse as machine learning, image processing and materials science

-Data transfer nodes with 10 GigE connections to enable data movement between Bridges and XSEDE, campuses, instruments and other advanced cyberinfrastructure
+Data transfer nodes with 10 GigE connections to enable data movement between Bridges-2 and ACCESS, campuses, instruments and other advanced cyberinfrastructure

-We provide custom-built environments for AI that run on Bridges' GPUs.
+We provide custom-built environments for AI that run on Bridges-2' GPUs.
 Or you can build your own with Anaconda or virtualenv.

 AI & Big Data Software

-All modern AI software is installed on Bridges, including containers providing a complete environment for many popular packages.
+All modern AI software is installed on Bridges-2, including containers providing a complete environment for many popular packages.

-A number of datasets relevant to the AI/BD community are hosted on Bridges, including ImageNet, NLTK and MNIST.
+A number of datasets relevant to the AI/BD community are hosted on Bridges-2, including ImageNet, NLTK and MNIST.